Dales Way: Connecting trails

 From its initial conception the Dales Way was planned with link routes to Ilkley from three urban centres in the West Riding of Yorkshire: Leeds, Bradford and Harrogate.
 The Leeds Link runs for 17 mi from Woodhouse Moor along the Meanwood Valley Trail and over Otley Chevin and Ilkley Moor to Ilkley.
 The Bradford Link is 12.5 mi long from Bradford Cathedral via Shipley Glen and Ilkley Moor to Ilkley.
 The Harrogate Link is 16.5 mi long, running from the Valley Gardens in Harrogate by Haverah Park and the Washburn Valley to Ilkley.

-At Ilkley the Dales Way connects with the Ebor Way.
+At Ilkley the Dales Way connects with the Ebor Way to York and Helmsley (where it connects with the Cleveland Way).
 On its course through Wharfedale, Lady Anne's Way runs in conjunction with the Dales Way.
 At Cam Fell between Langstrothdale and Ribblehead the Dales Way briefly coincides with the Pennine Way and the Pennine Bridleway.
 At Ribblehead the trail connects with the Ribble Way.
 Just before it reaches the end at Bowness-on-Windermere the route connects with the Windermere Way.

 The Dales High Way is a high level route which runs parallel to the Dales Way between Ilkley Moor and Dent and on to Sedbergh.